ibm-build-lab/cloud-pak-sandboxes/installer/README.md

 ### 3. Click "Delete" from the 3 dot menu on the right of your workspace
 All workspaces and clusters made with this tool will end in "-sandbox"

-Select "Delete workspace" and "Delete all associated resources" options, type the name of the workspace and select "Delete".
+Select `Delete workspace` and `Delete all associated resources` options, type the name of the workspace and select `Delete`.
 This should issue a "terraform destroy" command to delete all resources that were created by the "terraform apply".

 **NOTE:** If the workspace fails to delete, the Terraform state is out of sync.
-Attempt deletion again but only slect "Delete workspace" option.
+Attempt deletion again but only select `Delete workspace` option.
 Resources may then need to be manually deleted.

 ## Additional Information